davidyu8/gouda-group-project/README.md

 data_vec = tokenizer.texts_to_sequences(data_filter) # vectorize the data
 ```

 The following cell sets up the models for text generation.
 The original models (which are set up for training) are shown in `recipe_generator.ipynb`.
+The blog post referenced above uses an LSTM model, which we modified slightly and used as our baseline model.
+We then designed a second model using a GRU layer instead, because we weren't able to train our model for a long period of time, and we wanted to obtain sensible results more quickly.

 ```python
 # create generator using LSTM model